 Joseph went from sure death in a ditch to the commander in a kingdom!

 How did he do that?
 He didn’t; God did it!
 Why?
 Because in part, Joseph did not seek his own revenge which includes verbal vengeance (cf. Romans 12:18–21).

 As if the aforementioned is not enough, the apostle adds malice (kakia) to his list of facets.
 It means “ill will.”
 Kakia is an all-encompassing word denoting evil in the New Testament (NT).
 It is used therein fifty times.
 States Bible commentator Martyn Lloyd-Jones:

 Malice means wicked desires with respect to others, a determination to harm others, again a kind of settled spirit which so hates others that it thinks of ways of harming them, plots such ways, gloats over them, and then proceeds to put them into practice; it is a kind of malignity.4

 A biblical understanding of the Greek word for malice parallels the English definition: “intention or desire to harm another usually seriously through doing something unlawful or otherwise unjustified willfulness in the commission of a wrong: evil intention.”5

-Bitterness, wrath, anger, clamor, slander and malice are all characteristics of those who are “dead in your trespasses and sin” (Ephesians 2:1) and are to be put away from the practice of believers.
-People in the capital will know you are a Christian because of your attitude and resolve to never resort to such oral and behavioral patterns.
-It follows that those who continually, habitually practice the above indicate that they are not believers, no matter what they personally profess.
+Bitterness, wrath, anger, clamor, slander and malice are all characteristics of those who are dead in … trespasses and sin (Ephesians 2:1) and are to be put away from the practice of believers.
+People in the Capitol will know you are a Christian because of your attitude and resolve to never resort to such oral and behavioral patterns.
+It follows that those who continually, habitually practice the above are not believers, no matter what they personally profess.
 Fortunately, Paul now goes on to explain what the believer should put on in replacement.